pchiorean/Indentz/docs/README.md

 ## Install

 1. Clone or download from **Code ‣ Download ZIP**, or download the latest release.\
-**Note:** The scripts from the repository recycle many bits of code, using dynamically linked libraries from **`lib/`**, meaning that the folder structure should to be preserved if downloading the scripts in this way.
+**Note:** The scripts from the repository recycle many bits of code, using dynamically linked libraries from **`lib/`**, meaning that the folder structure should be preserved if downloading the scripts in this way.
 If you prefer stand-alone scripts or just pick some as needed, download the latest [release](https://github.com/pchiorean/Indentz/releases), where they are statically linked[^5].
 2. Open **Window ‣ Utilities ‣ Scripts**.
 3. Right-click on folder **User** and select **Reveal in Finder/Explorer**.
 4. Copy **Indentz** to this folder.